emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Who can participate?

-The Fx OS Market Pulse challenge is open to anyone interested in participating.
+The Firefox OS Market Pulse challenge is open to anyone interested in participating.

 detective image credit: [ollieolarete](https://www.flickr.com/photos/ollieolarte/)

 ###Benefits of Participation

-* opportunity to support and influence the growth of Fx OS in your market
+* opportunity to support and influence the growth of Firefox OS in your market
 * opportunity to learn more about the mobile industry in general and get coaching/mentoring on how to effectively collect/analyze market data
 * valuable research work experience to add to your CV
 * opportunity to be part of a global network of volunteer market researchers and to belong to a vibrant community